Batek26/ML_projects/README.md

 Repository where you can find my very first projects with machine learning.

-Digits_recognition - work with load_digits dataset from sklearn library.
+Digits_recognition - project with load_digits dataset from sklearn library.